metaplex-foundation/docs/docs/08-contact.md

 ## Security issues

-To report a security issue, please follow the guidance on our [security policy](/security-policy) page.
+To report a security issue, please follow the guidance on our [security](/security) page.

 [discord]: https://discord.com/invite/metaplex